Summary

 2. Alternatives

-Students don’t buy courses for information, they buy courses for transformation.
-Part of the value of a cohort-based course is the accountability and community.
-The live aspect of a cohort-based course promises an extra push that asynchronous materials don't.
-Plus students love learning alongside motivated peers.
-That's why cohort-based courses are able to charge a premium over self-paced learning alternatives.
+A common misconception is that students won't pay for an expensive course when there are so many free resources online.
+Students don’t buy courses for information; they buy courses for transformation.
+Part of the value of a cohort-based course is accountability and community.
+Plus, students love learning alongside motivated peers.

 3. Student return on investment

 For professional courses, you can measure student outcomes by considering how your course will impact their earning potential.
-For example: could they get a raise by improving their skills or changing careers.
+For example, could they get a raise by improving their skills or changing careers?

 4. Your return on investment